skaldarnar/skaldarnar.github.io/_posts/2017-03-23-convincing-proposal.md

   discussion that lead to a pleasing graphic illustrating the idea - add it to the proposal!

 I as a mentor like to see how a student adapts the proposal based on feedback.
 However, I don't like to find parts unchanged which I clearly advised to rethink them.
-We are not trying to proof you wrong, we are just trying to make sure your summer project will be a success.
+We are not trying to prove you wrong, we are just trying to make sure your summer project will be a success.
 If we ask to clarify a sentence we want to assure that we are not talking at cross purposes.
 Estimations on your timeline are based on our experience with the code base.
 If you are faster than expected, there will always be _stretch goals_ you can work on.